speakercorps/proposals/individual_work/rocher_blithe/railsconf_draft.markdown

 _Explain the theme and flow of your talk.
 What are the intended audience takeaways?_
 _Include any pertinent details such as outlines, outcomes or intended audience._

-This talk will introduce beginning Rails developers to the process of internationlaizing and localizing a Rails application.
+This talk will introduce beginning Rails developers to the process of internationalizing and localizing a Rails application.
 It covers:

 * useful definitions
 * why internationalization can be useful (even for a beginner)